-Collaboration with Southampton University to investigate XF drug platform activity against infections associated with biofilms.
+Collaboration with the University of Southampton to investigate XF drug platform activity against infections associated with biofilms.

 Destiny Pharma was jointly awarded a National Biofilms Innovation Centre ("NBIC") funded research collaboration with the University of Southampton.
-The project is intended to examine the use of the company's novel XF compounds to prevent, control, and eradicate chronic clinical infections with underlying biofilm involvement, such as those in diabetic foot ulcers and cystic fibrosis.
+The project is intended to examine the use of the company's novel XF compounds to prevent, control and eradicate chronic clinical infections with underlying biofilm involvement, such as those in diabetic foot ulcers and cystic fibrosis.